What Training Data Teaches RL Memory Agents: An Empirical Study of Curriculum Effects in Memory-Augmented QA

 Key Points

-- Single-number benchmarks underestimate curriculum effects.
+- Single-number benchmarks may underreport curriculum effects significantly.

 Article Content